avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 # How make Processes a Makefile

 We've seen that we can build `testintmath` incrementally by simply invoking make.
-But how exactly does make figure out which commands (if any) to execute to bring `testintmath` up-to-date?
-Let's examine the execution in more detail to find out.
+But how exactly does make figure out what to do?
+Let's examine the process in more detail to find out.

 #### Core Algorithm&#x20;